Classifying Types of Probability In Exercises 53-58, classify the... | Channels for Pearson+

 Empirical Probability

 Empirical probability, also known as experimental probability, is determined by conducting experiments or observing real-world events.
-It is calculated by taking the ratio of the number of times an event occurs to the total number of trials.
-For instance, if you flip a coin 100 times and it lands on heads 55 times, the empirical probability of getting heads is 55/100 or 0.55.
+It is calculated by taking the ratio of the number of times an event occurs to the total number of trials or observations.
+This type of probability is useful when theoretical probabilities are difficult to ascertain, as it relies on actual data.

 Recommended video: